magodo/hclgrep/README.md

     $x.$_ = $x # assignment of self to a field in self

-If "*" is before the name, it will match any number of nodes.
+If "*" is before the name, it will match **any** number of nodes.
 Example:

     [$*_] # any number of elements in a tuple

     resource foo "name" {
         @*_  # any number of attributes/blocks inside the resource block body }

+Note that currently **any** wildcard doesn't remeber the matched wildcard name.

 ## Example